user3748173/Magento2_customShipping/README.md

 <h1><i>[DEVELOPING]</i> CUSTOM SHIPPING MODULE</h1>
- This module, when it is finished is going to add html code below shipping method block depending on what radio button has been chosen and then replacing magento 2 default shipping method value within order implementing this tutorial (http://oyenetwork.com/articles/magento2-devliery-date-module-creation-from-scratch/).
+ This module, when it is finished is going to add html code below shipping method block depending on what radio button has been chosen and then replacing magento 2 default shipping method value within order.

  * The html that is used would be displaying: dropdown, input or nothing.
 (The html code is stored in custom_shipping_settings table at column shipping_html.)
  * To accomplish this the html will be put to the right place using jquery “afther”.